-In addition, the Public Services and Facilities Element in the General Plan Update (GPU) includes a section that focuses on water supply, and includes a goal to "Support access to a safe, sustainable, and resilient supply of water for San Mateo."
+In addition, the Public Services and Facilities Element in the City's General Plan Update (GPU), with a horizon year of 2040, includes a section that focuses on water supply, and includes a goal to "Support access to a safe, sustainable, and resilient supply of water for San Mateo."
 This goal is supported by over 20 policies and actions that support both water agencies when updating their UWMPs, increases water efficiency and conservation in new development, and supports the development of new water sources, including recycled water, with a target of no net increase in water usage.
 This target is further analyzed in the GPU's Environmental Impact Report.